4 Unexpected Benefits of Living a Debt-Free Life

 Budgeting so that your monthly expenses are equal to or less than your monthly income

-Controlling your spending and living within your means
+Controlling your spending habits, eliminating impulse purchases and living within your means

 Putting money for an emergency fund into a savings account

-Another tool to help is Tally, a credit card payoff app that automatically pays down your balances in the most efficient way possible using the debt avalanche method.
-Using a tool like Tally is an excellent way to start paying down your high-interest debt from your credit cards.
+Another tool to help is Tally†, a credit card payoff app that automatically pays down your balances in the most efficient way possible using the debt avalanche method.
+Tally can help you pay down your high-interest debt from your credit cards.

-Some people like to make the case that living with debt payments is a good thing and sometimes necessary.
-For example, you may need to take out a car loan to have a vehicle that gets you to work every day.
-Taking on student loan debt can help you obtain an education.
-And, if you are responsible with your money, you can be a borrower who uses debt to build their credit score or secure various credit card rewards.
+Some make the case that living with debt payments is necessary.
+For example, you may need a car loan to drive to work.
+Or, student loan debt can help you obtain an education.
+And, if you are responsible with your money, you can be a borrower who uses debt carefully to build your credit score or secure various credit card rewards.

 While the choice to take on debt will vary from person to person, many benefits come when you start paying it down.
-We think you're far better off working to pay down debt and closing accounts with your lenders.
-Below are the four unexpected benefits of living debt-free.
+You’re likely better off working to pay down debt and closing accounts with your lenders.
+Below are the four unexpected benefits of living a debt-free life:

-Some loans, like car payments, have fixed interest payments.
-You know exactly how much you need to pay back each month.
-You can pay more, but the amount at the end of the loan is fixed.
-You owe a predetermined amount of money.
+Some loans, like car loans, have fixed interest payments.
+There’s an option to pay more, but the amount at the end of the loan is fixed; you owe a predetermined amount of money.

-There are other forms of lending that have fluctuating interest payments.
-Credit cards are an excellent example.
-Credit cards have compounding interest, meaning that your lender charges you interest on top of previous interest charges.
-Over the years, the money that you spend on interest could add up to thousands of dollars.
+Other forms of lending have fluctuating interest payments, like credit cards.
+Credit cards have compounding interest, so the lender charges you interest on top of previous interest charges.
+Over the years, the money you spend on interest could add up to thousands of dollars.

-Paying off your debts will save you money in the long run, as it reduces the impact of compound interest.
+Paying off debts saves money in the long run, reducing compound interest's impact.

-Being debt-free provides a lot of peace of mind.
-You don't have to worry about your credit report or bank account.
-Nor do you have to worry about calls from debt collectors.
+Being debt-free provides peace of mind, and you don't have to worry about your credit report, bank account or calls from debt collectors.
 The financial freedom that comes with being debt-free can do wonders for your psyche.

-Once you're out of debt, you can start saving money and working toward your financial goals.
-Perhaps you'd like to retire early.
+Once you're out of debt, you can start to save money and work toward your financial goals.
 Maybe you'd like to take a special 20th wedding anniversary trip with your spouse.
-Whatever your goals are, being debt-free makes it easier to work towards goals.
+Or you could be eyeing a new car.
+Perhaps you'd even like to think about retiring early.

-Perhaps more importantly, being debt-free allows you to build a rainy day or emergency fund.
-As a general rule of thumb, these funds should cover at least six months of living expenses.
+Perhaps more importantly, being debt-free allows you to build an emergency fund.
+As a rule of thumb, these funds should cover at least three to six months of living expenses.

-Having one of these funds provides a level of comfort, knowing that even if you were to lose your job or a medical emergency were to arise, you would have the cash on hand to cover your expenses.
+An emergency fund provides comfort: You know that if you were to lose your job or have a medical emergency, you would have cash on hand to cover it.

-Numerous factors influence your credit score, including your credit utilization rate, your total open credit accounts and your amount of available credit.
-As you begin to pay off debt, all of these factors are bound to improve.
-This, in turn, boosts your credit score.
+Numerous factors influence your credit score, including your credit utilization rate, how many credit accounts you have open and your amount of available credit.
+Many of these factors are bound to improve as you begin to pay off debt, which boosts your credit score.

-A higher credit score means you can receive larger credit limits and better interest rates.
-Becoming debt-free and building your credit score could be particularly beneficial down the road when you need to rely on credit, such as when you're purchasing a home.
+A higher credit score means receiving larger credit limits and better interest rates.
+Becoming debt-free and building your credit score could be particularly beneficial when you need to rely on credit, such as when purchasing a home.

 Start working toward becoming debt-free

-If you currently have debt, you may feel it's impossible to get out from under it.
-Perhaps your balances feel insurmountable or you have high interest rates, making it more difficult to find the extra money needed to pay down your principal.
-However, you don't need to necessarily feel this way.
-Living debt-free is possible.
+If you have debt, getting out from under it may feel impossible.
+Perhaps your balances feel insurmountable or high interest rates make it harder to find the extra money to pay down your principal.
+However, you don't necessarily need to feel this way.
+Living a debt-free life is possible.

-With a bit of financial management and handling your money properly, you can pull yourself out of debt.
+With some financial planning and thoughtful money handling, you can pull yourself out of debt.
 Doing so has its perks.
-Living a debt-free lifestyle can save you money and allow you to also start saving toward your financial goals.
-It also can help lower your credit score as well as your stress levels.
+Living a debt-free lifestyle can save you money and allow you to start working toward your financial goals.
+It also can help raise your credit score — and lower your stress levels.

-Living debt-free starts with paying down debt.
-That’s where Tally can help.
+Living a debt-free life starts with paying down debt, and that’s where Tally can help.

-Tally is a smart credit card debt repayment app that combines all your credit cards into one monthly payment, ensuring that you don’t miss any due dates or minimum payments.
-Tally also offers a lower-interest line of credit1 you can use to pay off your higher-interest credit cards.
-With the assistance of an app like Tally, you can start working toward debt freedom.
+Tally is a credit card debt repayment app that combines all your credit cards into one monthly payment, ensuring that you don’t miss any due dates or minimum payments.
+Tally also offers a lower-interest line of credit† you can use to pay off your higher-interest credit cards.
+With the assistance of Tally, you can start working toward debt freedom.